A counting argument for the geometric Bombieri-Lang conjecture on ramified covers of abelian varieties: Proof of the main theorem

 \begin{proof} First consider the case when $k=\CC$.
 We prove by contradiction.
 Assume to the contrary that the Proposition does not hold (for $k=\CC$), and $X$ is a counterexample which has the smallest dimension among all counterexamples.
 Let $\{x_{n}\}_{n\geq1}$ be a sequence of points of $(X\backslash{\rm Sp}(X))(K)$ with height tending to infinity as $n\to\infty$.
 Then we claim that $\{x_{n}\}_{n\geq1}$ is generic.
 In fact, for any infinite subsequence $\{y_{n}\}_{n\geq1}$ of $\{x_{n}\}_{n\geq1}$, let $Y$ be an irreducible component of the Zariski closure of $\cup_{n\geq1}\{y_{n}\}$ in $X$.
 Then $\{y_{n}\}_{n\geq1}$ has a subsequence $\{z_{n}\}_{n\geq1}$ contained in $Y$ which is Zariski dense in $Y$.
 By our assumption, $\{z_{n}\}_{n\geq1}$ has height tending to infinity.
 Moreover, since $z_{n}\notin {\rm Sp}(X)$ and ${\rm Sp}(Y)\subseteq {\rm Sp}(X)$, we see that $z_{n}\in (Y\setminus{\rm Sp}(Y))(K)$ for all $n\geq1$.
 Since $Y$ also has a finite morphism to $A$ via the composition $Y\hookrightarrow X\to A$, we see that $Y$ is also a counterexample of the Proposition.
 By the minimality of the dimension of $X$, we see that $\dim Y=\dim X$, which implies that $Y=X$.
 This proves our claim.

 Now notice that ${\rm Sp}(X)\subsetneqq X$ by our assumption.
-Thus by \cite[Corollary 4.3]{XY1}, which is essentially due to Ueno and Kawamata, $X$ is of general type.
-This means that $X$ and $\{x_{n}\}_{n\geq1}$ satisfy the conditions in Proposition \ref{generic1}.
+Thus by \cite[Corollary 4.3]{arXiv:2305.14789}, which is essentially due to Ueno and Kawamata, $X$ is of general type.
+This means that $X$ and $\{x_{n}\}_{n\geq1}$ satisfy the conditions in Proposition \ref{generic1} (with $T$ taken to be trivial).
 Hence by our assumption the height of $\{x_{n}\}_{n\geq1}$ should be bounded, a contradiction!

 For general $k$, we use the Lefschetz principle.
 In fact, it suffices to prove that for any infinite sequence $\{x_{n}\}_{n\geq1}$ of $(X\backslash{\rm Sp}(X))(K)$, the heights of $\{x_{n}\}_{n\geq1}$ is bounded.
 The datum $(K, X, A, f\colon X\to A)$ is defined over a finitely generated subfield of $k$ over $\QQ$, and so is every $x_{n}\in X(K)$.
 Then all these data with all $n\geq1$ are defined over a countable generated subfield $k_{0}$ of $k$ over $\QQ$.
 Fix an inclusion $k_{0}\hookrightarrow\CC$.
 By descent from $k$ to $k_{0}$ and base change from $k_{0}$ to $\CC$, we achieve the case that the base field is $\CC$.
-Note that the heights of the points $\{x_{n}\}_{n\geq1}$ do not change in this process, and taking special set of projective varieties is stable under base change by \cite[Lemma 4.2]{XY1}.
+Note that the heights of the points $\{x_{n}\}_{n\geq1}$ do not change in this process, and taking special set of projective varieties is stable under base change by \cite[Lemma 4.2]{arXiv:2305.14789}.
 Thus the Proposition follows from the case when $k=\CC$. \end{proof}

 Now we are ready to prove Theorem \ref{albanese}.
 We first prove the following lemma.